sjsu-library/unionist/_items/unionist--text-0182.md

 fullIssueSequenceNumber: 1833-12-19 p.03.28
 creator:
 dateCreated: '1833-12-19'
-description: |
-  FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans
+description: 'FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans" '
 language: English
 publisher: The Unionist
 IsPartOf: